Neurath Power Station

-Neurath Power Station is a lignite-fired power station at Neurath in Grevenbroich, North Rhine-Westphalia, Germany.
+Neurath Power Station is a lignite-fired power station near Neurath in Grevenbroich, North Rhine-Westphalia, Germany.
 It is located to the south of Grevenbroich, and it borders the municipalities of Rommerskirchen and Bedburg.
-The power station consists of seven units and it is owned by RWE.
-It was named as the second biggest single polluter for carbon dioxide emissions in the European Union in 2019 by the EU's Transport and Environment Group, as well as the 102nd biggest polluting asset globally by Climate TRACE.
+The power station consists of seven units, of which two are currently operating, and it is owned by RWE.
+It was named the second biggest single emitter of carbon dioxide emissions in the European Union in 2019 by the EU's Transport and Environment Group, as well as the 102nd biggest polluting asset globally by Climate TRACE.

 Description

 The Neurath Power Station serves mainly as a base load power station.
 It consists of seven units (3 x 300 MW, 2 x 600 MW, and 2 x 1,100 MW nominally).
-Five older units were built between 1972 and 1976, and have a gross generation capacity of 2,200 MW.
-On 15 August 2012 two new 1,100 MW lignite-fired units – F and G, also known as BoA 2 and 3 – were added.
-BoA stands for Braunkohlekraftwerk mit optimierter Anlagentechnik (Lignite power station with optimized systems technology).
+The five older units were built between 1972 and 1976, and together had a gross electrical generation capacity of 2,200 MW.
+These units were decommissioned on 31 March 2024.

+On 15 August 2012 two new 1,060 MW lignite-fired units – F and G, also known as BoA 2 and 3 – were added for a total generation capacity of 4.4GW, around 1/4 more than the Olkiluoto Nuclear Power Plant.
+BoA stands for Braunkohlekraftwerk mit optimierter Anlagentechnik (Lignite power station with optimized system technology).
 The new units have an efficiency of 43% and the capability to adjust quickly to changes in energy demand.
-Both of the new units are 170 m (558 ft) tall which makes them amongst the tallest industrial buildings in the world, possibly second only to the powerblock at the Niederaussem Power Station.
+Both of the new units are 170 m (558 ft) tall which makes them amongst the tallest industrial buildings in the world, possibly second only to the BoA block at the nearby Niederaussem Power Station.
 Its engineering was carried out by Alstom, which was also the supplier of the steam turbines.
 The consortium that supplied steam generators was led by Babcock-Hitachi Europe GmbH.
 GEA Group built the cooling towers.
 Construction costs were €2.6 billion.

-The lignite is delivered by rail from open pits in Rhenish lignite district, in particular from the Garzweiler and Hambach mines.
+The lignite used to fuel the plant is delivered by rail from open pit mines in the Rhenish lignite district (Rheinisches Braunkohlerevier), in particular from the Garzweiler and Hambach mines.